Woman, man and piggy bank

 The money from the 2nd pillar, the pension fund, is often the largest component of your income in old age.
 To ensure good protection, each and every one of us should know as precisely as possible how much money will flow from which pillar.
 This enables us to plan for the future and close any gaps.

 For many working people, the pension fund, in which they save capital for their retirement, contains the largest part of their assets.
 Often, they accumulate several hundred thousand francs there.
 But the majority, 57% of employees, are not even aware that the money belongs to them.
-This is the result of a recent Fairplay study conducted by Zurich Insurance Company Ltd and Vita Joint Foundations together with the Sotomo research institute.
+This is the result of the Fairplay study from 2022 conducted by Zurich Insurance Company Ltd and Vita Joint Foundations together with the Sotomo research institute.
 One important reason for this view: The money for the pension fund is deducted directly from your salary.

 Saving for yourself